May 2, 2023

 Begin your lifting journey by starting small and working your way up gradually.
 Practice the proper form and safe habits while working out to avoid injury.
 Remember to build rest days into your routine to give yourself a chance to recover properly.

 Whether you work out at home or at your local gym, find ways to track your progress to remind yourself of the results you are getting from your new routine.
-Before long, you will see the fitness results you've been looking for!
+Using a squat rack for heavy lifts like squats can help you train safely and effectively, making it an essential piece of equipment for building strength and muscle.
+Before long, you will see the fitness results you’ve been looking for!

 The Importance of Weight Lifting in a Fitness Routine